 If the script block produces any observable side effect, such as writing or deleting files, then it must be placed after the special writeBoundary script block.
 Prior to the write boundary one can place script blocks that verifies, but does not modify, the state of the system and exits if an unexpected state is found.
 For example, the checkLinkTargets script block checks for collisions between non-managed files and files defined in .

-A script block should respect the DRY_RUN variable, if it is set then the actions taken by the script should be logged to standard out and not actually performed.
-The variable DRY_RUN_CMD is set to echo if dry run is enabled.
+A script block should respect the DRY_RUN variable.
+If it is set then the actions taken by the script should be logged to standard out and not actually performed.
+A convenient shell function run is provided for activation script blocks.
+It is used as follows:

 Declarations